fighterguard/mandelbrot-java/README.md

 ## Change log

-* Version 0.1 All visualization functionality, with multithreaded rendering (using 4 threads)
+* Version 0.1 - All visualization functionality, with multithreaded rendering (using 4 threads)
+* Version 0.2 - Improvements to rendering threads.
+Added progress bar and animation feature